romainl/idiomatic-vimrc/README.md

 - on Mac OS X, `$HOME` is `/Users/username/`,
 - on Windows, `$HOME` is usually `C:\Users\username\`.

-The canonical location for your `vimrc` and your `vim` directory is at the root of that `$HOME` directory:
+The canonical location for your `vimrc` and your runtime directory is at the root of that `$HOME` directory:

-On Unix-like systems | On Windows
+Unix-like | Windows
 ---|---
 `$HOME/.vimrc` | `$HOME\_vimrc`
 `$HOME/.vim/`  | `$HOME\vimfiles\`